All About Multiple Myeloma

 Treatment is not recommended for MGUS, and no intervention (treatment) has been found to delay or prevent MGUS from progressing to myeloma.
 Patients with asymptomatic or smoldering myeloma (stage I) should be followed closely, without treatment, because research studies have found that treating asymptomatic myeloma does not improve survival.

-The past decade has seen unprecedented advances in the treatment of symptomatic myeloma, with most patients responding to initial therapy, though curative treatment is still lacking.
+The past fifteen years has seen unprecedented advances in the treatment of symptomatic myeloma, with most patients responding to initial therapy.
+Many patients live with myeloma as a chronic cancer for many years.
+Unfortunately, curative treatment is still lacking.
 There are a number of treatment options for myeloma, including chemotherapy, steroids, targeted therapy and high dose chemotherapy with stem cell transplant.
 Your oncology team will work with you to determine the best treatment or combination of treatments for your cancer.
 Below you will find an introduction to the available treatments.